clarkritchie/clarkritchie/README.md

 # Clark Ritchie

-I am a platform engineer with a diverse background of experiences.
-I am hands-on building and operating scalable SaaS cloud-native systems, and have done this consistentlyfor over 15 years as both an IC and leader.
+A platform engineer with a diverse background of experiences.
+Hands-on building and operating scalable SaaS cloud-native systems for over 15 years as both an IC and leader.

-## TL;DR
+## Me TL;DR

-- Core skills:  Linux, Terraform, Golang, Python, CI/CD, AWS
+- Core skills:  Linux, Terraform, Docker and containers, Go (Golang), Python, CI/CD, AWS
 - Developer but always remained close to infrastructure
 - Possess an SRE mindset -- scalability, fault-tolerance, consolidating resources, monitoring and alerting
 - Passionate about building and running world-class systems

-## Career TL;DR
+## My career TL;DR

 - BS in Computer Science 1996
 - Early career — Intel factory automation, Hewlett-Packard, a startup (’96-’11)